Changing Mysite Links Changing Mysite Links

 5. Edit Public URLs

 There are a total of five zones available.
 The “Default” zone is where you want your new friendly name to reside.
 Note above that the “MySiteDev” is entered twice.
 The second time as a Fully Qualified Domain Name (FQDN).
-That’s best practice as fall-back for non-standard access to your sites; the FQDN is often a default trusted site in browsers in companies.

 Now let’s make sure IIS is configured to handle your URLs: